dhn06038/VirtualLiveStage/README.md

 ### 3. VLStage_Unreal
    - This folder contains the Unreal Engine project, including stage modeling and the DMX plugin setup to connect MagicQ with Unreal Engine.
-I am using Unreal’s built-in DMX plugin to achieve this connection.
+The connection method is the same as the previous project, but a new project is being run to use heavy background assets.

 ### Lighting Implementation with DMX and MagicQ